vercel/next.js/docs/advanced-features/react-18/overview.md

 ## Switchable Runtime (Alpha)

-Next.js supports changing the runtime of your application between Node.js and [Edge Runtime](/docs/api-reference/edge-runtime), in a per-page level.
-For example, you can selectively configure some specific pages to be server-side rendered in the Edge Runtime.
+Next.js supports changing the runtime of your application between Node.js and the [Edge Runtime](/docs/api-reference/edge-runtime.md) at the page level.
+For example, you can selectively configure specific pages to be server-side rendered in the Edge Runtime.

 This feature is still experimental.
-[Learn more about switchable runtime](/docs/advanced-features/react-18/switchable-runtime.md).
+[Learn more about the switchable runtime](/docs/advanced-features/react-18/switchable-runtime.md).